ebailey78/raqdm/README.md

 raqdm
 =====

-access data from EPA's Air Quality Datamart in R
+access data from EPA's Air Quality Data Mart in R

 This is mostly working, but perhaps not super user-friendly.
 I've written basic documentation but you will probably need to know something about AQDM and air monitoring to find this package really useful.